 (3) The group’s nominated deduction for an assessment year is —

-(a) the amount nominated by the Commissioner having regard to the amounts of WA taxable wages and interstate taxable wages previously paid or payable by the group and any other relevant matters; or
+(a) the amount nominated by the Commissioner having regard to the amounts of WA taxable wages and Australian taxable wages previously paid or payable by the group and any other relevant matters; or

 (b) any other amount nominated by the Commissioner, at his or her discretion, on the request of a member of the group under subsection (4).

-(4) A member of the group may ask the Commissioner to nominate a different amount if the member expects that the amounts of WA taxable wages and interstate taxable wages payable by the group for the assessment year will vary significantly from the amounts of WA taxable wages and interstate taxable wages previously paid or payable by the group.
+(4) A member of the group may ask the Commissioner to nominate a different amount if the member expects that the amounts of WA taxable wages and Australian taxable wages payable by the group for the assessment year will vary significantly from the amounts of WA taxable wages and Australian taxable wages previously paid or payable by the group.

 [(5), (6) deleted]